When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Introduction

-Standard inference methods for random walk models often rely on simulation-based methods, such as approximate Bayesian computation, which introduce challenges relating to computational requirements and understanding the sufficiency of various summary statistics~\citep{Browning2017,Lambert2018,Simpson2025}.
-Although the use of surrogate deterministic models for inference using count data is relatively well developed~\cite{Browning2017,Simpson2009}, comparable techniques for trajectory data are less developed.
-We address this point by considering a canonical lattice based random walk model describing biased motion.
-The random walk model involves a carrying capacity parameter that specifies the maximum occupancy of each lattice site.
-This feature gives us a flexible modeling framework that interpolates between different modeling frameworks without needing to treat those frameworks separately.
-Using well-controlled simulation data, mean-field partial differential equation (PDE) descriptions of the random walk model~\citep{Codling2008,Plank2025a}, and likelihood-based inference and identifiability analysis~\citep{Pawitan2001,Simpson2025,Simpson2026}, we explore the extent to which trajectory data complements more standard count data.
-Specifically we show that some fundamental problems, such as characterising transport parameters using count data associated with an unbiased motility mechanism leads to a challenge involving structural non-identifiability~\citep{Simpson2026,Hines2014}.
-In contrast, charaterizing transport parameters using trajectory data for biased motility can lead to challenges in practical non-identifiability~\citep{Simpson2026,Hines2014}.
-As we will demonstrate, one way of dealing with non-identifiability is to work with combined data involving pooling count and trajectory data.
-A key feature of our approach is that all steps in the parameter estimation, parameter identifiability and model-based prediction workflow are performed using coarse-grained PDE descriptions which means that our workflow is computationally tractable, and avoids relying on a working with repeated stochastic simulations.
+Very recent work introduced the use of surrogate deterministic models for inference and identifiability analysis using experimentally-motivated count data from stochastic random walk models~\cite{Liu2024,Simpson2025}.
+Comparable methods for assessing trajectory data have not been developed.
+We address this gap using a canonical lattice-based random walk model with biased motion and finite carrying capacity.
+Using simulation data, mean-field partial differential equation (PDE) descriptions~\cite{Codling2008,Plank2025a}, and likelihood-based inference~\cite{Pawitan2001,Simpson2025,Simpson2026}, we examine how trajectory data complement count data.
+Results indicate that estimating transport parameters from count data for an unbiased motility mechanism can lead to structural non-identifiability~\cite{Hines2014,Simpson2026}.
+Conversely, estimating transport parameters from trajectory data for biased motility can lead to practical non-identifiability.
+We also show that these issues can be alleviated by combining count and trajectory data.
+A key feature of our approach is that estimation, identifiability analysis and prediction are performed using coarse-grained PDE descriptions, making the workflow computationally tractable without repeated stochastic simulations.